Authored by the expert who managed and guided the team behind the Austria Property Pack

 How is rental income taxed in Austria as of 2026?

-As of early 2026, rental income in Austria is taxed as income from letting (Vermietung und Verpachtung), added to other income and taxed at marginal rates from 0% up to 55%.
+As of 2026, rental income in Austria is generally taxed as income from rentals and leasing, after deductible costs, with the net income taxed at progressive personal income-tax rates.

 What sources have we used to write this blog article?